Sligo Harp Shop

 If you are not happy with your levers, write me and I would be happy to provide you with a copy of an article I wrote for the Washington Area Folk Harp Society on regulating your own levers.
 If you are still having difficulties, come for a visit.
 I charge time and materials, which will not exceed $50 unless a lever or wound string needs to be replaced.

 In the course of regulation and restringing jobs, I will touch up minor dings and scratches.
 Repairing a broken or cracked neck will usually run $400-600.
 A new soundboard will run $800-1,100.
 It is difficult to quote prices for repairs sight unseen, but I have provided estimates based on complete a description of the work needed (photos are very helpful).
-Work that is completed as Sligo recommends comes with a five year guarantee.
+I can usually offer a Warantee that meets or exceeds the original Warantee on my repairs.

 The client is responsible for dropping off and picking up their instrument.